nikhilpachange/nikhilpachange/README.md

 ## 🚀 About Me

-I'm an **Associate Product Manager** working in a **B2B SaaS environment**, currently leading a **12-member cross-functional team** across two internal products: an **AI-Powered IT Helpdesk Ticket Management System** and a **Smart Feedback & Customer Insights Platform**.
+I'm an **Associate Product Manager** working in a **B2B SaaS environment**, currently driving product direction across two internal products: an **AI-Powered IT Helpdesk Ticket Management System** and a **Smart Feedback & Customer Insights Platform**.
 I bring a blend of technical fluency and product judgment — I can read a data model, sketch a wireframe in Figma, write a PRD, and defend a roadmap decision with data, all in the same day.

 - 🧭 **Product Focus**: Roadmap prioritization, PRD writing, stakeholder & engineering communication, user research, RCA frameworks, and metrics-driven iteration.
 - 📊 **Data & Analytics**: Comfortable in **SQL**, **Power BI**, and **Mixpanel** for funnel analysis, retention tracking, and product analytics.